Network-And-Services/optical-failure-dataset/README.md

 # Optical Failure Dataset

-The following dataset was created using the ARNO testbed within the InRete Lab at the TeCIP Institute, Scuola Superiore Sant'Anna.
+The following datasets were created using the ARNO testbed within the InRete Lab at the TeCIP Institute, Scuola Superiore Sant'Anna.
 Using the system presented in A. Sgambelluri et al., ["Reliable and scalable Kafka-based framework for optical network telemetry"](https://www.osapublishing.org/jocn/abstract.cfm?uri=jocn-13-10-E42), we continously collected metrics from the optical testbed in normal condition in which we emulated periodic failures.

 ## Testbed description